 Residents were provided with a good choice of food and refreshments throughout the day.
-Residents had a choice of when and where to have their meals.
-The inspector observed residents having meals at various times of the day depending on their preference.
 During mealtimes, those residents who required help were provided with assistance in a sensitive and discreet manner.
 Staff members supported other residents to eat independently.

 Residents were provided with regular opportunities to consult with management and staff on how the centre was organised.
-This was evidenced in the minutes of resident meetings.
-A residents' satisfaction survey was carried out in relation to the use of restrictive practice in the centre and the results showed that residents did not feel that life was restricted in the centre.
+Resident meetings were held in the centre.
+Residents told the inspector that they did not feel that life was restricted in the centre.
 Residents were aware of how to make a complaint and the provider had a system in place to monitor the level of complaints in the centre, which was low.
 Residents had access to an independent advocacy service.